Keen to get the inside line on fibre broadband? Read on and we'll tell you everything you need to get you up to speed.

 Like the Rural Broadband Partnership, Community Broadband Scotland's site features advice and funding application forms to help you get a community broadband scheme off the ground.

-To be eligible for funding, you’ll currently be served by a connection of under 2Mbps or have no connection at all.
+To be eligible for funding, you must currently have a connection of under 2Mbps or have no connection at all.

 What about pilot schemes for new broadband technology?

-These are exploring the viability of 4G mobile internet, fibre-to-the-premises broadband, as well as satellite broadband.
+These are exploring the viability of 4G mobile internet, fibre-to-the-premises broadband and satellite broadband.

 Rural broadband success stories